MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 ![Lab 2 Result](Media/EmailAlert.PNG)

-## Metrics
+## Part 3 - Metrics and Dashboard

-All Azure services track key metrics that allow you to monitor the health, performance, availability and usage of your services.
-Right of the bat, metrics (telemetry data \ performance counters) are already configured, but for some services, you may need to turn on diagnostics in order to see any metrics.
+Azure Monitor enables you to consume telemetry to gain visibility into the performance and health of your workloads on Azure.
+The most important type of Azure telemetry data is the metrics (also called performance counters) emitted by most Azure resources.
+Azure Monitor provides several ways to configure and consume these metrics for monitoring and troubleshooting.

 Metrics have the following characteristics:

 * All metrics have one-minute frequency (unless specified otherwise in a metric's definition).
 You receive a metric value every minute from your resource, giving you near real-time visibility into the state and health of your resource.
 * Metrics are available immediately.
 You don't need to opt in or set up additional diagnostics.
 * You can access 93 days of history for each metric.
 You can quickly look at the recent and monthly trends in the performance or health of your resource.
 * Some metrics can have name-value pair attributes called dimensions.
-These enable you to further segment and explore a metric in a more meaningful way.
+These enable you to further segments and explore a metric in a more meaningful way.

+### LAB 3 - View the performance of your Web App in a single glance.

+**Scenario**: You want to make sure that your website is up and deliver the best performance at all time.
+You want to be able to quickly understand what is the current status of your Web App.
+You want to measure the number of requests and the average response time.

+**Goal:** Create a dashboard using metrics.

+* Step 1:

-## Diagnostics Settings
+## Part 4 - Diagnostics Settings

 Resource diagnostic logs for non-Compute resources are configured using resource diagnostic settings.